 But, finally, after thirty-two years, in a 1980 cartoon, it happened.
 Wile E. Coyote captured Road Runner.

 In that particular episode, while Coyote was once again chasing Road Runner, they both ran into a long pipe.
-For reasons that can only be explained in the crazy science of animation, when they came out the other end, Road Runner was normal size but Coyote was Jose Altuve-size.
+The animation utilized advanced techniques, including 3d rendering, to bring to life the crazy science of what happened when they came out the other end.
+Road Runner was normal size but Coyote was Jose Altuve-size.

 Since Coyote was so tiny, Road Runner had no idea where he was, so he stopped in his tracks to look for him.